mathai4ed/mathai4ed.github.io/cfp.md

 * Text games -->

-The MathAI4Ed workshop is intended to provide a forum for discussing how to investigate the *intersection* of mathematics education and AI.
-We hope a group of experts from a diverse set of backgrounds, institutions, and disciplines to drive progress on these and other real-world education scenarios, and to discuss the promise and challenge of integrating mathematical AI into education.
+The MathAI4Ed workshop will provide a forum for discussing how to investigate the *ntersection* of mathematics education and AI.
+We hope to gather a group of experts from a diverse set of backgrounds, institutions, and disciplines to drive progress on these and other real-world education scenarios, and to discuss the promise and challenge of integrating mathematical AI into education.

-In particular, we are but not limited to the following areas of applications:
+In particular, we are interested in, but not limited to, the following areas of applications:
 - **Teaching**: Intelligent tutoring systems that effectively assist students in math learning.
 - **Evaluation**: AI-assisted grading systems like Gradescope and personalized testing platforms like IXL.
 - **Assisting**: Symbolic mathematics tools such as Mathematica and Maple in advanced math education.